benjamin-colussi/cs488finalproject/README.md

 ###### ###### ###### ###### ###### ###### ###### ###### ###### ######
 ###### ###### ###### ###### ###### ###### ###### ###### ###### ######
 ###### ###### ###### ###### ###### ###### ###### ###### ###### ######

+i normalized the output from the cos weighted surface sampler and it seems to fix the check - but get black spots now normalizing the putput from the cos weighted direction sampler didnt do anything i kinda wanna scrap my cos weighted surface sampler ...